Table of Contents

 Our door staff were predominantly experts in the Zen Do Kai freestyle martial art system that originated in Australia, whose philosophy encompasses the principle of “if it works, use it” and as such contains elements of a variety of other martial arts.
 They were uber gay friendly, reserved and protective of our customer set.

-We stored signage and made space available upstairs of The Beat for creation of signage and banners.
 Even journalists would regularly come to The Beat hoping to catch a police action against our customers or us.
-Sometimes these journalists were friends, sometimes they were just after “the back story”.
+Sometimes these journalists were friends, sometimes they were just after a “back story”.

 I should also be clear that around this time, I was asked (not by Gerry or Vic, but rather by a vice-squad policeman) to help match-up Phil Dickie or Chris Masters with an underage date, presumably, to use as a silencing tactic — I never followed through.
 It was around this time I saw the writing on the wall to leave, since the ‘wagons were circling’ a little too close to home.